Best Beaches in the Petoskey Area

 Just outside of Boyne City, Young State Park is located on the eastern shore of Lake Charlevoix.
 The entire park spans 563 acres with many amenities – one of which includes a public beach!
 Other great things to note are the Park Store where you could grab an ice cream and a playground for the kids!
 Although, as with any State Park in Michigan, there is a Michigan State Park admission fee charged.

-Local tip: Try Lake Street Market in Boyne City as a quick beach lunch!
+Local tip: Try Lake Street Market in Boyne City as a quick to-go beach lunch!
 (Sandwiches, salads, pizza, deli salads) Call in a to-go order or order online.

 Camp Petosega Beach – Alanson

-This county-run park is located on the inland, Pickerel Lake in Alanson, Michigan.
+This county-run park is located on the inland Pickerel Lake in Alanson, Michigan.
 Pickerel Lake is a part of the Inland Waterway!
 By car, it is only about 10 minutes if you are coming from Stafford’s Crooked River Lodge in Alanson.
 This beach has modern restrooms, playgrounds, and a beach volleyball court.
 This little campground and beach area is complete with trails throughout the property giving you the opportunity to venture around – great for kids to get a glimpse into Berry Creek to see fish and maybe even a crayfish if you’re lucky.

 Looking for Dog-Friendly Beaches in the Petoskey Area?
-Try one of these:

 Zoll Street Beach – Harbor Springs